 We have crafted a network of local food growers and producers in Ohio City and the surrounding community.
 We pride ourselves on sourcing local ingredients, including meat from local butchers, and breads, desserts, and pastries from local bakeries.

-We don't think of our byproducts as waste.
+We don’t think of our byproducts as waste.
 Along with traditional recycling, we believe in repurposing everything we can.
-Spent brewer's grain finds new life as a soil amendment on our farms and feed for livestock used in our brewpub's menu items.
+Spent brewer’s grain finds new life as a soil amendment on our farms and feed for livestock used in our brewpub’s menu items.
 Low-fill beers become sauces, soups, sausage, and even soap.
-Take, make, remake--that's how we operate.
+Take, make, remake–that’s how we operate.

 From theaters and film festivals to historical societies and water advocacy organizations, GLBC is proud to be a supporter and advocate for the communities we serve.
 Through our brewpub’s monthly Brewing Good Days, event sponsorships, volunteering, and in-kind giving, we are proud to support and partner with organizations which help strengthen, inspire, entertain, and beautify our communities.